graphcore-research/graphcore-research.github.io/_posts/papers-of-the-month/2024-01/papers/2024-01-29-diffusion-dynamics.md

 <img class="constrained_img" src="{{ page.image_dir | append: 'figure_5a.png' | relative_url }}" alt="A plot showing the FID quality for each config over a range of EMA percentages.
 Getting the right EMA is essential to a low FID score, with better configs being more sensitive to the EMA.">

-It's clear that getting the schedule just right is important, and also hard to predict ahead-of-time.
+It's clear that getting the schedule just right is important, and also hard to predict ahead of time.
 Until now the only option has been an expensive sweep, doing full training runs with different weightings.
 This innovation now makes the job of constructing the EMA substantially cheaper and easier — a big win for the community.